 Extending your trip

-While the Seychelles works as a one-centre honeymoon destination, it also lends itself well to island-hopping.
+While the Seychelles works as a one-center honeymoon destination, it also lends itself well to island-hopping.
 Equally, a stop in Dubai or Abu Dhabi breaks the journey and gives a balance of vibrant city and laid-back beach.
 For wildlife enthusiasts, I'd suggest combining a safari in Kenya or South Africa with a week on the beach in the Seychelles to see two aspects of this corner of the world.

 Start planning your honeymoon in the Seychelles